Skip to main content

 • Loaded before the sandbox is applied (keystore access blocked after)

-• Auto-named by uppercasing: openai_api_key becomes $OPENAI_API_KEY
+• Auto-named by uppercasing for keyring names: openai_api_key becomes $OPENAI_API_KEY

 • Zeroized from memory after exec()